#Snippets

 #Get a Docker container's IP from the command line

-When dealing with container IPs, it’s important to take note of which network each container is connected to and which network mode it’s using.
-The default network mode for a Docker installation is bridge, so I’ll assume you’re using it too.
+When dealing with container IPs, it is important to note which network each container is connected to and which network mode it is using.
+The default network mode for a Docker installation is bridge, so we will assume you are using it.

 Read more →